 When it comes to new campaigns the usual testing can be carried out and it may be that testing the bidding strategies listed above is the best option.
 And if manual CPC bidding is the way to go, as you want to have control over the amount you spend per click, then the usual testing can be applied.
 Although I wouldn’t be at all surprised if that is the next thing to go!

 What do you think?
-Let us know in the comments below and if you need any help managing your Google Ads campaigns, get in touch.
+If you need any help managing your Google Ads campaigns, get in touch.